ShamAhmad2022/Frontend-General-Guidance/FRONTEND_ONBOARDING.md

 - **HeroUI:** A React UI library for building beautiful and accessible user interfaces.
 - **Axios:** A promise-based HTTP client for the browser and Node.js.
 - **NextAuth.js:** An authentication library for Next.js applications.
-- **Zod:** A TypeScript-first schema declaration and validation library.
+- **Zod:** A TypeScript-first schema declaration and validation library, used along with useForm hook.
+- **useForm hook:** A hook for managing form state and validation.
+- **Iconify:** A library for using icons.

 ## Hooks & Patterns